-Set in an older, pale yellow home on Society Street, Muse lays bare Mediterranean stylings in sophisticated, relaxed quarters.
+Set in a pale yellow building on Society Street, Muse lays bare Mediterranean stylings in sophisticated, relaxed quarters.
 The bar functions as a drawing room, permitting easy introductions and closer inspection of the restaurant's impressive, 100-plus-bottle wine list.
 Nature provides ideal lighting, as sunlight spills into the dining rooms during evenings in spring and summer.
-The restaurant serves standout plates, such as tuna carpaccio, sweetbreads, swordfish,
+The restaurant serves standout plates, such as tuna carpaccio, sweetbreads, swordfish, and

 its signature dish: a delicious, scarcely fried sea bass, served with head and tail intact, over saffron rice and roasted-pepper puree.